Report Reveals NZ’s Most Urgent Climate Risks

 Warmer temperatures will: allow South Island to grow Kiwifruit, increase the yield and size of apples, timber plantation will grow quicker due to high concentrations of carbon dioxide in the atmosphere, but faster growth rates can also result in reduced timber strength, reduce deaths due to cold temperatures, and lower heating bills.

-The report is cautious about these opportunities as it assumes that water supply is plentiful and does not include the potential spread of pests due to warming weather.
+The report is cautious about these opportunities as it assumes that the water supply is plentiful and does not include the potential spread of pests due to warming weather.
 Also, increased crop yields will add to water demands.

 Cascading effects